South Florida Emergency Care Services at Memorial Hospital Pembroke

-Triage is the process through which your Emergency Department team will sign you into our advanced computer system and ask you specific questions about your injury or illness.
+Triage is the process through which your MY ER team will sign you into our advanced computer system and ask you specific questions about your injury or illness.

 Our registration team, working with our registered nurses and your emergency technicians or paramedics, will help you complete this process.
 Triage may take a bit longer as the Emergency Department becomes busier.
 We appreciate your patience in times of high volume.